Sony WF-1000XM4 review

 (Image credit: Sony)

-Your initial contact with the WF-1000XM4 is a surprising one.
+Initial contact with the WF-1000XM4 may perhaps be a surprising one.
 Sony has ditched the usual glossy box for recycled packaging made from a special blend of paper.
 This makes for a more compact box (34 per cent smaller than the WF-1000XM3’s), and one that’s plastic-free.
-That's great news for the environment, though it doesn’t really give off the vibe that you’ve just bought a pair of premium noise-cancelling headphones.
+That's great news for the environment, even if it doesn’t really give off the vibe that you’ve just bought a pair of premium noise-cancelling headphones.

 Sony WF-1000XM4 tech specs